Manatee conservation

 Manatees are large marine mammals that inhabit slow rivers, canals, saltwater bays, estuaries, and coastal areas.
 They are a migratory species, inhabiting the Florida waters during the winter and moving as far north as Virginia and into the Chesapeake Bay, sometimes seen as far north as Baltimore, Maryland and as far west as Texas in the warmer summer months.
 Manatees are calm herbivores that spend most of their time eating, sleeping, and traveling.
-They have a lifespan of about 60 years with no known natural enemies.
+They have a lifespan of about 60 years with no known natural predators.
 Some of their deaths are the result of human activity.
 In the past, manatees were exploited for their meat, fat, and hides.